How is Brightside Financial Care Different from Financial Education?

 Employees are encouraged to connect their credit report, bank accounts, and other information through the secure Brightside app when they begin working with their Financial Assistant.

 Brightside’s proprietary rules engine then helps Financial Assistants leverage that data to quickly understand the employee’s financial picture.
-This enables them to provide employees with a relevant experience that reduces friction, removes barriers, and makes it easy for the employee to address their financial needs.
+This enables them to provide employees with a relevant experience that addresses all of their financial needs.

-Brightside’s innovative product platform also includes a comprehensive suite of vetted financial solutions that employees cannot find on their own, including paycheck-linked loans that do not exclude employees based on credit score, a free spending account, and high-yield savings account.
-Brightside provides compassionate and confidential navigation to help employees understand their financial options.
-Brightside never profits from the options an employee chooses or the products they may decide to use.
+Brightside’s innovative product platform also includes a comprehensive suite of vetted financial solutions that employees cannot find on their own, including safe employee loans that do not exclude employees based on credit score, a free spending account, and a free high-yield emergency savings account.
+Brightside provides compassionate and confidential navigation to help employees understand their financial options, and never profits from the options an employee chooses.

 While a loan may be appropriate for some financial needs, Financial Assistants try to connect employees with free resources first, whenever possible.
-Employees frequently think a loan is the only option; however, Financial Assistants often find that the employee actually qualifies for free resources that will offset their costs for food, utilities, housing assistance, child care, and similar necessities, which negates the need for a loan.
+Employees frequently think a loan is the only option.
+However, Financial Assistants often find that the employee actually qualifies for free resources for necessities that will offset their costs and negates the need for a loan.
 This empowers employees to move forward on the financial health spectrum, instead of taking on debt.